Second, there is the following wooden exhibit in the "Funeral Museum Vienna":

 Christoph Dopler in the 1788 tax register of the house Alsergrund 135.
-His neighbor, the shoemaker Peter Dußel signed as witness in Dopler's estate inventory (A-Wsa, Steueramt B34/27, fol.
+His neighbor, the shoemaker Peter Dußel signed as witness in Dopler's probate documents (A-Wsa, Steueramt B34/27, fol.
 218).

 Dopler was born in Vienna around 1739.
-During the 1760s he ran an inn at the "Montserrater Gottesacker" (a cemetery on the Alsergrund which was located about here).
+During the 1760s he ran an inn at the "Montserrater Gottesacker" (a cemetery on the Alsergrund, disbanded in 1783, which was located about here).
 By 1771 he is documented as being employed as Goldpolier (gold polisher at the porcelain factory) and in 1773 he is already given as "Mahler in der Porcellain Fabrique" (painter at the porcelain factory in the suburb Rossau).
 Dopler's speciality was painting so-called Türkenbecher (turkish cups).

 Christoph Dopler's signature in the church records of Rossau parish